-Top 5 Google Drive tips and tricks
+Top 6 Google Drive tips and tricks

-Anyone and everyone who uses an Android phone or a computer knows of Google Drive's existence.
-It's Google's very own cloud storage system and it's one of the best cloud storage services out there.
+Anyone and everyone who uses an Android phone or a computer know of Google Drive's existence.
+It's Google's very own cloud storage system, and it's one of the best cloud storage services out there.
 If you have a Google account, you get 15GB of free space in Google Drive right off the bat.

 If you need more space, you can always bump up the 15GB allotment by upgrading to the paid Google One subscription.
-Whether you're using on the paid plan or the free one, you should learn to take advantage of Google Drive's capabilities.
-Here are some practical tips and tricks for Google Drive.
+Whether you're using the paid plan or the free one, you should learn to take advantage of Google Drive's capabilities.
+Here are some of the best Google Drive tips and tricks.

 Tip 1: Find shared files easier

-There are so many benefits of having all your data in the cloud, especially if you automatically back up data to Google Drive.
-The drawback to this is that you may have trouble finding a specific file that was shared with you or one that you shared with someone else.
+There are many benefits of having all your data in the cloud, especially if you automatically back up data to Google Drive.
+The drawback is that you may have trouble finding a specific file shared with you or one you shared with someone else.
 You can save yourself the headache of rummaging through all your files by using operators to find files easier in Drive.

 You can do this on your Android phone or your computer.
 For Android phones, first open the Google Drive app.
-Locate the search bar in the app.
+Next, locate the search bar in the app.
 To find files you shared with others, use the to: operator.
 To find files someone shared with you, use the from: operator.
-Type the operator and the email address that shared the file with you or you shared to in the search bar and press enter.
+Type the operator and the email address that shared the file with you, or you shared to, in the search bar and press enter.
 For yourself, use me instead of an email ID.

-The same operators can be used on the desktop version of Google Drive as well.
+The same operators can be used on the desktop version of Google Drive.
 Open Google Drive on your computer's browser.
 Enter the same operator and keywords as above into the search bar to find what you are looking for.

 If you have the Google Drive desktop app, open the folder and enter the same operator and keywords into the search bar to find what you are looking for.